profsmith89/ctps/_sources/chap01.md

 print(the_line)
 ```

+## Carriage returns

-**Carriage returns.** You might be annoyed by the blank line that our script inserts between the first two lines of our book.
+You might be annoyed by the blank line that our script inserts between the first two lines of our book.
 To understand why this happens, we first need to talk about special characters, and specifically, the carriage return character.

 What, might you ask, is a carriage return?
 It is a term that had meaning when people used [old-style typewriters](https://www.youtube.com/watch?v=FkUXn5bOwzk).
 Around 1:28 into the linked video, the person pushes the silver handle to reset the carriage to the start of the next line.
 This silver handle is a carriage return.
 On our computers when we're in a text editor, we simply hit [the button labeled "return" (Apple Mac) or "enter" (IBM PC)](https://en.wikipedia.org/wiki/Enter_key).